Thirty Pieces of silver

 from the chief priest for the betrayal of Christ (Matthew 26:5).

 Hence the expression is used proverbially of a bribe or blood money.

-From _Brewer's Dictionary of Pjrase And Fable, 16th Edition_ revised by Adrian Room
+From Brewer's Dictionary of Phrase and Fable revised by Adrian Room

 tunc abiit unus de duodecim qui dicitur Iudas Scarioth ad principes sacerdotum

 et ait illis quid vultis mihi dare et ego vobis eum tradam at illi constituerunt ei triginta argenteos